Prevent: Supporting people away from ‘negative influence’ during lockdown and beyond

 “Through Prevent, we work together with our partners to undertake early intervention and the safeguarding of those – spanning all demographics, ideologies and faiths – who show vulnerability to being drawn into or supporting terrorism.

 “Our intention is to divert people from a path that may involve them causing harm to others and being criminalised.
-Prevent focusses on bringing about positive outcomes that enable people to thrive and continue to live peacefully in society.
+Prevent focuses on bringing about positive outcomes that enable people to thrive and continue to live peacefully in society.

 “Somewhere along the way I worry that the aim of Prevent has, for some people, become distorted.
 We hope these clips — which are only seconds long — address some of the misconceptions and, in turn, encourage anyone with concerns to pick up the phone.”